Legal

 10. Your rights under GDPR

-- right to restriction of processing;
+- the right to restriction of processing;

-To exercise these rights, contact us at zach@attentia.at.
+To exercise these rights, please contact us at zach@attentia.at.
 We may need to verify your identity before responding.
 We aim to respond without undue delay and within one month, as required by GDPR (with the possibility of a limited extension for complex requests).

 If you believe our processing of your data infringes data protection law, you also have the right to lodge a complaint with the competent supervisory authority.